binipringle/dh-in-prison/documentation.md

 ---

+Editor's note: my documentation is forthcoming.
+I am leaving Alex's excellent Ed. documentation here for the time being.
+I will point viewers to the Ed. documentation too.

 ## Prerequisites

 This documentation was built with beginners in mind, but has the necessary information for more seasoned producers.